IMIO/imio.smartweb.common/README.rst

 - Transform tabs into expandable fieldsets
 - Hide lead image caption field (never used)

+Utils fonctions are also provided for :

+- vocabulary term translation
+- object geolocation (with IAddress schema)

 A (very) simplified TinyMCE configuration is also made.